gunjanamarya/capsule-program/README.md

 ### Task Manager

+The source code is located at Desktop in VM under the folder `capsule-program`
 #### To set up backend -

 Change to `Backend` directory and run the below commands -

+(Make sure that MongoDb server is up and running)
 1. `npm install`
 2. `node index.js`